quiltdata/examples/athena_cfn/README.md

 ### A. Install `athena-cfn.yml` CloudFormation template

+Note: You must import this template into the same account/region as your Quilt stack.
-Note: If you store large amounts of data in multiple regions, you may need to create and manage one such stack per _region_ (rather than per _account_).
+If you store large amounts of data in multiple regions, you may need to create and manage one such stack per _region_ (rather than per _account_).

 1. Go to AWS Console > CloudFormation > Stacks.